This annual list of the best staffing/recruiting franchises was revised and updated on May 4, 2021.

-Founded by Newton Burnett in 1975 and franchising since that same year, the number of locations has expanded only slightly in recent years to the current total of 195 (one more than the previous year’s total), none of which are company-owned and all of which are located in the US.
+Founded by Newton Burnett in 1975 and franchising since that same year, the number of locations hasn’t changed much in recent years and currently stands at a total of 194 (one less than the previously reported total), of which none are company-owned and all are located in the US.

 4. Patrice & Associates